elfisworking/Deply_hexo_to_Tecent_cloud/README.md

 About **secretId**, **secretKey** and **envId**, you can visit this [website](https://ytlee.cn/2021/03/use-github-actions-to-automatically-publish-static-blogs-to-tencent-cloud-static-website/) which can guide you to get your **secretId** **secretKey** and **envId**.

 **Notice**

 `cloudbaserc.json` file which is used by `cloudbase-action` is not needed.

-For installing third party node modules, please make sure there is a  `package.json` file
+For installing third party node modules, please make sure there is a  `package.json` file in your hexo project.
 ## Example
 ```yml
 name: Deploy To Tencent Cloud